Skip to content

 The mechanism MEL was built around

-This cooperative behavior is what MEL was built to describe, and the signal our platform ranks candidates on.
+This cooperative behavior is the one MEL writes down, and the signal our platform ranks candidates on.
 The full formalism is on the science page.

-Every prediction is measured.
-Our collaborators run the techniques MEL was designed to be confirmed by: scanning tunneling microscopy at UIUC, synthesis at UC Berkeley, with further research discussions underway across leading correlated-electron groups.
+Our collaborators run the techniques MEL was designed to be confirmed by: scanning tunneling microscopy at UIUC and Georgia Tech, synthesis at UC Berkeley, with further research discussions underway across leading correlated-electron groups.

 1. Prof. Vidya Madhavan